Hyperbola method on toric varieties: Introduction

-where $r$ is the rank of the Picard group of $X$, and $c$ is a positive constant compatible with the prediction in \cite[\S3.3]{PSTVA}. \end{theorem} In the situation of Theorem \ref{thm:toric} the Assumption \ref{assp:thm:polytopes}, which is the counterpart of Assumption \ref{assp30}, is satisfied in many cases, including products of projective spaces, the blow up of $\mathbb{P}^2$ in one point, and all smooth projective toric varieties with Picard rank $r\geq \dim X+1$.
-We are not aware of any examples of toric varieties that don't satisfy Assumption \ref{assp:thm:polytopes}.
-For all toric varieties that satisfy Assumption \ref{assp:thm:polytopes}, our application of the hyperbola method recovers Salberger's result \cite{MR1679841} and improves on the error term.
+where $r$ is the rank of the Picard group of $X$, and $c$ is a positive constant compatible with the prediction in \cite[\S3.3]{PSTVA}. \end{theorem} Our application of the hyperbola method recovers Salberger's result \cite{MR1679841} and improves on the error term by saving a factor $(\log B)^{1-\varepsilon}$ where \cite{MR1679841} saves only a factor $(\log B)^{1-1/f-\varepsilon}$, where $f\geq 2$ is an integer that depends on the toric variety.

-Theorem \ref{thm:toric} could also be deduced from work of de la Bret\`eche \cite{Bre01a}, \cite{Bre01b}, who developed a multi-dimensional Dirichlet series approach to count rational points of bounded height on toric varieties.
+Theorem \ref{thm:toric} could also be deduced from work of de la Bret\`eche \cite{Bre01a}, \cite{Bre01b}, who developed a multi-dimensional Dirichlet series approach to count rational points of bounded height on toric varieties, or from work of Santens \cite{Santens}.
 Another approach could be via harmonic analysis of the height zeta function, even though such a proof would probably be more involved than the case of compactifications of vector groups \cite{PSTVA}.
 Our proof proceeds via the universal torsor method introduced by Salberger in \cite{MR1679841} in combination with Theorem \ref{lemhyp3}.
-One of our main motivations for this approach is that it opens a path to counting Campana points on hypersurfaces in toric varieties.
+One of our main motivations for this approach is that it opens a path to counting Campana points on subvarieties of toric varieties.
 When we apply Theorem \ref{lemhyp3} to prove Theorem \ref{thm:toric}, we need to verify that both the exponent of $B$ as well as the power of $\log B$ match the prediction in \cite{PSTVA}.
 The exponent $a$ in Theorem \ref{lemhyp3} is the result of a linear optimization problem.
 Similarly, the construction of the height function leading to the exponent one of $B$ in Theorem \ref{thm:toric} involves another linear optimization problem.
-We use the strong duality property in linear programming to recognize that the exponents are indeed compatible, and that this holds heuristically also in the more general setting where the height is not necessarily log-anticanonical.
+We use the strong duality property in linear programming \cite[Chapter 6]{Dantzig} to recognize that the exponents are indeed compatible, and that this holds heuristically also in the more general setting where the height is not necessarily log-anticanonical.
 For the compatibility of the exponents of $\log B$ we exploit a different duality setup, which involves the Picard group of $X$.

+In upcoming work, we show how Theorem \ref{lemhyp3} can be used to count rational points and Campana points of bounded height on certain subvarieties of toric varieties.